 - Students must submit the completed form to the Clinical Office at email@example.com.

-- Prof. Baker, Director of Clinical Education, will approve and certify the placement and compliance.
+- Prof. Hamilton, Director of Pro Bono, will approve and certify the placement and compliance.

 - The Clinical Office will forward the approved form to Student Services to record on student transcripts.

-Students may contact Prof. Baker at firstname.lastname@example.org with any questions.
+Students may contact Prof. Hamilton at firstname.lastname@example.org with any questions.